adbanner

 After we had our breakfast, we went directly to Basey Tourism Office just at the back of Celbalor Lodging house.
-We waited patiently for another thirty minutes before the staff from the tourism office were able to accommodate us.
+We waited patiently for another thirty minutes before the staff were able to accommodate us.
 Our tour started at Basey pier and it kicked off at 10:00 am.

 After almost an hour of sailing, we reached the enchanting Sohoton Natural Park.
 The long trip went fairly smoothly.